jehiah/safe_streets/cyclists_with_cameras.md

 **Step 4:** Before submit you have the opportunity to review the details of your complaint.
 Scroll down.
 You can attach up to 3 files.
 The total size of all attachments must be under 5M, so resize as appropriate.

+You will receive a confirmation page w/ your 311 report number.
+You will also receive an email confirmation.

 The TLC will assign an investigator who will contact you (typically via phone) to review the complaint.
 If the investigator agrees with your complaint, the TLC will issue a summons and will notify you if the driver pleads guilty or if a hearing is scheduled

 If a hearing is scheduled you will need to testify via phone.

+## Keeping Notes

+It's easy to get things mixed up when you file any number of complaints, so here are some tips:

+* Write your complaint, the location, time of incident, and the license plate number down before submitting, and copy & paste this info into the appropriate fields when submitting your complaint.
+This is so you have a copy of your complaint.
+* When you get the email complaint, send a copy of the email that has your 311 number to yourself (or forward to yourself) and paste a copy of your complaint text, the location, the time, and the license plate number.
+* If you have photos, attach them to the email so you have all your documentation in one place.
+* When you have conversations with the TLC reply to your email thread w/ additional notes noting when you had the conversation, and what stage the complaint is in.
+* If you need keep additional photos handy (and you don't want to email them) I suggest naming a folder with the format `YYYY-MM-DD_HHMM_$LICENSE`.
+That can also be a good spot to same your draft complaint information.

 ## Other Useful Resources